xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

 * Effective data usage: They can learn to handle reconstruction and synthesis tasks without high-cost external annotation.

 Which all are significantly important for developing an automatic medical system.
-To help researcher in easier of access, this repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.
+With the aim of providing easier access for researchers, this repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.

 ---
 # Introductory Papers